Open Banking: your questions answered

 How do third party providers find out more?

-NS&I is an Account Servicing Payment Service Provider, and we are committed to enabling our customers to share information from selected NS&I accounts securely with third party providers (TPPs).
+NS&I are committed to enabling our customers to share information from selected NS&I accounts securely with third party providers (TPPs).